National Diabetes Audit

 The National Diabetes Audit (NDA) is the largest annual clinical audit in the world, integrating data from both primary and secondary care sources.

-We have produced a local report to summarise the NDA findings for Cambridgeshire & Peterborough Clinical Commissioning Group for 2014-15 & 2015-16 which you can find in our document library.
-The report focusses on CCG Locality level data on overall participation rates, demography, care process completion, percentages offered/attending a structured education programme and treatment target achievement.
+Our local reports summarise the NDA findings for Cambridgeshire & Peterborough Clinical Commissioning Group for recent years.
+The reports focus on CCG Locality level data on overall participation rates, demography, care process completion, percentages offered/attending a structured education programme and treatment target achievement.

 The NDA aims to answer four key questions: